dimaslanjaka/static-blog-generator/2022/03/25/high-pagerank-dofollow-directory-list.md

 title: High Pagerank Dofollow Directory List
 subtitle: High Pagerank Dofollow Directory List
 date: 2022-03-25
-updated: 2022-03-25
+updated: 2022-04-09T15:37:49+0000
 cover: https://res.cloudinary.com/dimaslanjaka/image/fetch/https://www.forbesindia.com/media/images/2020/Sep/img_143399_backlinks900x600.jpg
 tags:
   - SEO
   - Blogging
 ---

-** If I get a new one, I will always update the list.
+**If I get a new one, I will always update the list.
 For now and also for the future, I suggest making between dofollow backlinks and nofollow backlinks that lead to a balanced blog, or still in a very reasonable category**, if you don't want your blog to get Google Penalty sanctions later.

 Because it will be quite difficult to improve the ranking of blogs that have been subject to these sanctions.
 Therefore, from now on, it is better to get used to commenting naturally, on **dofollow** or **nofollow** blogs.
 Then be diligent with routine to submit articles to [**dofollow blog directory.** ](list-of-latest-dofollow-blogs.md) That's my post cal* *In the following I try to share some lists of the most essential blog directories that have been proven to provide significant traffic and linkbacks.** All [**dofollow blog directory lists**](list-of-latest-dofollow-blogs.md) it has a high pagerank.
 Each directory has a different registration method.
 Some of them require you to provide a reciprocal link from your blog, but some don't.